Pittsburgh’s Low-Barrier, Trauma-Informed Approach to Serving Those Experiencing Homelessness

 On September 29, 2022, the ribbon cutting will be held on a new five-story, 42,000 SF shelter for those experiencing homelessness in the Pittsburgh region that offers a low-barrier approach to better serve the community.
 Project Cares, as Second Avenue Commons was called in the planning stages, invites and encourages access among those experiencing homelessness.
 The new shelter offers sanctuary, support, and resources to enable and empower individuals to greater self-sufficiency on their path to a safe and secure quality of life.
 With rising rent costs, a shortage of available housing, the eviction moratorium and emergency rental assistance programs expiring, and a sharp rise in mental health crises due to the pandemic, Second Avenue Commons, located on Second Avenue adjacent to the Liberty Bridge, hopes to alleviate some of the strain.
 Yet, it was not the pandemic that initially motivated the community to take this action towards creating opportunities for those most vulnerable among us.
 Planning began in late 2019 and continued through 2020, despite the challenges presented by the pandemic.

 In the initial phase of visioning, programming, and concept design during the fall of 2019, Nick Doichev, DLA+ Principal-in-Charge of the project, traveled to several shelters across the country that offered a low-barrier, trauma-informed approach.
-When he returned, the DLA+ design team including Jennifer Pavlik, Principal and Interior Design Lead, and Shannon Baron, Associate and Project Manager, followed up his field trip by researching a number of state-of-the-art facilities nationwide, exploring trauma-informed design principles, and speaking with various Owners and architects about their facilities.
+When he returned, the DLA+ design team including Jennifer Pavlik, Principal and Interior Design Lead, followed up his field trip by researching a number of state-of-the-art facilities nationwide, exploring trauma-informed design principles, and speaking with various Owners and architects about their facilities.
 Through this process, they gained a better understanding of how to meet the various user needs of a building of this type.
 In addition, DLA+, using both in-person and virtual workshop formats, facilitated input from the various stakeholders and reached out to those experiencing homelessness themselves to create consensus for a program, operational model, concept design, and ultimately a successful project outcome.
 The result is an unprecedented public-private collaboration among government agencies, regional healthcare systems, corporate partners, and the Pittsburgh non-profit community.

 Interior Rendering - Welcome Center